lep/jassdoc/Readme.md

 So far I have used `@param`, `@bug`, `@note`, `@pure`, `@async` and `@event` annotations.
 Other possible annotations could be `@nosideeffect`.

+Do note that the parser expects the annotations after the general description.

 # Build